-These gluten free chocolate cupcakes are moist, fluffy, spongey and undetectably dairy free.
+These gluten free chocolate cupcakes are rich, moist, fluffy, spongey and undetectably dairy free.
 They’re easy to make and the perfect way to satisfy your chocolate craving!

 I feel like cupcakes and cakes are desserts that get reserved for special occasions, whereas cookies are an everyday thing, but I’m here to tell you you don’t need an excuse or a holiday to indulge a little!!

 These chocolate cupcakes are fluffy, moist, spongey, cakey, chocolatey, perfectly sweet, and all the things a chocolate cupcake should be.
 They’re both gluten free and dairy free, but if you did a blind taste test, I promise you would have NO idea.